wojciechmadry/Kulki/readme.md

 Now type `cmake -G 'MinGW Makefiles' ../` to generate project.

 To build your project type `cmake --build .`

-When your build you project copy font `arial.ttf` to your build project.

 Now only to you need to do: copy libraries from SFML folder`../bin`